It's Pat: Production

+In January 1993, it was announced 20th Century Fox was developing The Pat Movie based on the Saturday Night Live character Pat starring Julia Sweeney.
+In order to make the movie, Fox had to negotiate the rights of the character from NBC (though Sweeney herself possessed certain rights regarding the character).
+Saturday Night Live producer Lorne Michaels had no involvement with the film which was produced by Charles B. Wessler.
+After six months worth of work which included a script with input from Quentin Tarantino that involved Pat being pursued by a relentless suitor, Fox grew frustrated with the lack of a workable script and put the film into turnaround.
+Following Fox dropping the film, it was reported both Disney and New Line Cinema had begun bidding on the project.
+Disney eventually won the rights and produced the film through their Touchstone Pictures label with filming taking place in Los Angeles in August.

 The film was written by Sweeney, Jim Emerson (Sweeney's friend from their days with The Groundlings), and Sweeney's former husband Stephen Hibbert.
 While at the Groundlings, Emerson suggested that the character Pat, at the time a "character based on annoying co-workers who don't leave you alone", be made androgynous.

 Three months before the film's release, Sweeney commented on her initial reluctance to do a film based on Pat: